 The Group's trade receivables, trade payables and other items which are denominated in foreign currencies are exposed to foreign currency risk.
-The Group hedges the risk by ascertaining the foreign currency-denominated balances by currency and by month, and by using forward exchange contracts, currency swap and other hedging instruments for the netted positions in principle.
+The Group hedges the risk by ascertaining the foreign currency-denominated balances by currency and by month, and by using forward exchange contracts.
+The Group uses currency swap derivative transactions to hedge the foreign currency risk for borrowings denominated in foreign currencies.
 For this reason, the Group has determined that its exposure to the foreign currency risk is limited.